4 Hours / 4 CEs

 • Intended Audience

 This training is designed for doctoral-level evaluators who work in forensic settings, with a particular focus on those assessing adolescents involved in the juvenile justice system.
-It is appropriate for professionals at any career stage who have some experience in comprehensive psychological and forensic evaluations and are seeking to deepen their expertise in adolescent forensic assessment.
+It is intended for professionals who have experience with comprehensive psychological and forensic evaluations and are seeking to deepen their expertise in adolescent forensic assessment.

 • Experience Level

-This intermediate-level continuing education program is designed for licensed and pre-licensed mental health professionals with foundational experience in psychological and forensic assessment, particularly those working with adolescents in the juvenile justice system.
+This intermediate-level CE training is designed for licensed and pre-licensed mental health professionals with varying experience in forensic evaluation of adolescents in the juvenile justice system.

-Participants may have limited experience with forensic or juvenile justice evaluations and are seeking foundational knowledge of relevant case law, assessment measures, and the transfer process.
+• Beginner: Participants may have limited experience with forensic or psychological evaluations in juvenile justice settings and are seeking foundational knowledge of case law, assessment measures, and the waiver evaluation process.

-Participants have some experience conducting psychological or forensic evaluations, are familiar with basic assessment tools, and seek to deepen their understanding of case law (e.g., Kent v.
-United States), best practices, and addressing complex factors such as racial and gender bias in waiver evaluations.
+• Intermediate: Participants have some experience conducting psychological or forensic assessments with adolescents, are familiar with basic legal standards, and are looking to deepen their understanding of case law (e.g., Kent v.
+United States), assessment tools, and best practices for waiver evaluations.

 • Practice Setting

-• Public mental health agencies with forensic assessment services
+• Community mental health agencies with juvenile justice programs

 Uche F. Chibueze, Psy.D., ABPP